GunnerLab/mcce4_tutorial/docs/tests/ex1.md

 __Specifically, `p_info` helps you:__

-✅ Verify that the PDB format is readable by MCCE4
+✅ Verify that the PDB format is readable and compatible for an MCCE4 simulation

 🔍 Identify recognized vs. unrecognized residues